survivejs/webpack-book/manuscript/extending/01_loaders.md

 leanpub-end-insert
 ```

+{pagebreak}

 You could also handle the loader definition through `rules`.
-Webpack respects aliases there as well.

 Once the loader is stable enough, set up a project based on *webpack-defaults*, push the logic there, and begin to consume the loader as a package.

 W> Although using *loader-runner* can be convenient for developing and testing loaders, implement integration tests that run against webpack.
 Subtle differences between environments make this essential.